Raptor2804/phase_2/docs/readme.rst

 Environment
 ===========
 - Ubuntu 20.04 LTS
-- Python 3.8
+- Python 3.8.10

 Requirements
 ============
-- pytest (if you desire to run full test suite)
+- pytest (if you want to run full test suite)
-- sphinx (if you desire to generate the documentation on your own machine)
+- sphinx (if you want to regenerate the documentation on your own machine)
-- groundwork-sphinx-theme (If you want pretty documentation instead of being a basic light theme normie)
+- groundwork-sphinx-theme (If you want to regenerate pretty documentation instead of being a basic light theme normie)

 if you want to install all of these at once run